itsbek/CrowdSOL/README.md

 - [ ]  frontend
 - [ ]  commission logic for the platform
 - [ ]  reward logic for referrals
-- [ ]  reward logic for 10 donators
+- [ ]  reward logic for top 10 donators
 - [ ]  platform token (CHRT) transfer logic using SPL